uidaholib/main-web-redesign_draft/content/special-collections/berry-ijc-fellowship.md

 {:.text-center}
 {% include feature/button.html color="info" text="Submit an Application" link="https://uidaho.co1.qualtrics.com/jfe/form/SV_e98kkFZo4Qb2YoS" %}

-**Applications are due Monday, November 28th** by midnight and a decision will be announced within two weeks of the deadline.
+**Applications are due Monday, January 15th, 2024** by midnight and a decision will be announced within two weeks of the deadline.

 ---